-Most of the main roads have been cleared of rubble following the earthquake, although piles of rubble remain in certain areas – increasing congestion due to traffic.
+Most of the main roads have been cleared of rubble following the January 2010 earthquake, although some rubble might remain in certain areas and impact traffic.
 A few roads remain impassable due to damage from the earthquake.
 People regularly walk on the side of the road and street-side vendors ply their wares on the existing sidewalks.
 Small animals (pigs, dogs, goats) are often encountered in the city and larger ones (cows and donkeys) will unexpectedly cross country roads.
 Cars are supposed to be driven on the right side of the road in Haiti, but few roads have lane indicators and drivers use whichever side of the road is open to them.
 Traffic is extremely congested in urban areas, and hours-long traffic jams develop throughout the country.

 Driving in Haiti must be undertaken with extreme caution.
 Traffic is usually chaotic; those with no knowledge of Haitian roads and traffic customs should hire a driver through a local tour operator or hotel.
 Roads are generally unmarked, and detailed and accurate maps are not widely available.
 Lanes are not marked and signs indicating the direction of traffic flow seldom exist.
 Huge potholes may cause drivers to execute unpredictable and dangerous maneuvers in heavy traffic.
 The Haitian government lacks adequate resources to assist drivers in distress or to clear the road of accidents or broken-down vehicles blocking the flow of traffic.
 While drinking and driving is illegal in Haiti, people frequently drive after drinking, especially at night.